AmritaBh/AmritaBh.github.io/_pages/teaching&service.md

 ### Fall 2024: Project Coordinator and Guest Lecturer: CSE 472 - Social Media Mining

 I am currently serving as the Project Coordinator and a Guest Lecturer for the course CSE 472: Social Media Mining, offered by my Ph.D advisor Dr. Huan Liu, in Fall 2024.
-Guest lectures: (1) Data Mining, (2) Introduction to Large Language Models: The Good, Bad and the Ugly [Slides](https://docs.google.com/presentation/d/1w-ZHnCWK4SdOFzwwzuNWrPF2aKz3T-ldNSniVL-6nGQ/edit?usp=sharing).
+Guest lectures: (1) _Data Mining_, (2) _Introduction to Large Language Models: The Good, Bad and the Ugly_ [Slides](https://docs.google.com/presentation/d/1w-ZHnCWK4SdOFzwwzuNWrPF2aKz3T-ldNSniVL-6nGQ/edit?usp=sharing).

-As project coordinnator: I am in charge of leading how course projects are designed, as well as designing two specific course project, mentoring and assisting students, and grading the final projects.
+As a project coordinator, I am in charge of leading how course projects are designed, as well as designing two specific course project, mentoring and assisting students, and grading the final projects.